CRG180/NPSOR/README.md

 ## Linear Regression Error

+*These also work with a fit object from tidymodels $fit*

 **Root Mean Square Error** `RMSE(x)` x can be a `lm` object or a numeric vector of residuals <br>
 **Mean Square Error** `MSE(x)` x can be a `lm` object or a numeric vector of residuals <br>
 **Mean Absolute Error** `MAE(x)` x can be a `lm` object or a numeric vector of residuals